 ♫ Listening to: 8:02PM by For Squirrels ♫

 These organic vegan brownies are lower in fat than your average brwonie recipe, and if you cut them into squirrel shapes, they’ll be cuter than average brownies too!
 This brownie recipe is so quick and easy to make that you can decide the night before that you want to bring a special treat to work the next day, and make it happen without sacrificing sleep.
-If you like these squirrel brownies, you might also like some of my other spring-themed recipes, such as my ladybug bruschetta and my bunny biscuits.

 This recipe makes 12 adorable squirrel brownies (or 24 boring square brownies).